tjtelan/tjtelan.github.io/content/blog/2020-03-14-unexpected-work-from-home.md

-title = "Working from home with your Significant Other during a pandemic - week 1" date = 2020-03-14 draft = true
+title = "Working from home with your Significant Other during a pandemic - week 1" date = 2020-03-14 draft = true description = "A reflection on the first COVID-19 week of working from home with my Significant Other" [taxonomies] tags = [] categories = []
-[taxonomies]
-tags = []
-categories = []
-[extra]
-summary = "A reflection on the first COVID-19 week of working from home with my Significant Other"
 +++

 I'm in Seattle: The epicenter of the the COVID-19 pandemic in the United States.
 Instead of my usual routine of taking the bus to to my employer's Downtown office, I am working from home.
 And so is my significant other.